 The Role of Intelligent Systems in the National Information Infrastructure

-The field of artificial intelligence (AI) can play a pivotal role in meeting major challenges of the NII.
+The field of artificial intelligence (AI) can play a pivotal role in meeting the major challenges of the NII.
 AI uses the theoretical and experimental tools of computer science to study the phenomena of intelligent behavior.
 The field not only addresses a profound scientific problem, but also develops practical technology for constructing intelligent systems.
 AI research has produced an extensive body of principles, representations, and algorithms.
 Successful AI applications range from custom-built expert systems to mass-produced software and consumer electronics.
 AI techniques can play a central role in the development of a useful and usable National Information Infrastructure (NII) because they offer the best alternative for addressing three key challenges.

 Additional information on this subject can be found at the Computing Research Association’s web page: http://www.cra.org/.